This blog may contain affiliate links. Read our disclosure policy for more info.

 25. Day trip to Squamish

 Just under an hour’s drive from Whistler, Squamish is quickly becoming a tourist destination in its own right.
 Recently its popularity has surged thanks to the Netflix series Virgin River, which was filmed here.
 The drive from Whistler to Squamish is incredibly scenic and worth the journey alone (more on that below).
-But once you get to Squamish you are spoiled with things to do.
+But once you get to Squamish you are spoiled with some of the best things to do in BC.

 In my opinion, the quickest way to fall in love with Squamish’s beauty is to get the Sea to Sky Gondola to the top of Mount Habrich and admire the views of the Howe Sound.
 The gondola rises 885 meters above sea level in just 10 minutes- so be warned if you’re afraid of heights.